 The etiology of synovial plica syndrome not clear.
 Repetitive stress, major or repetitive trauma, loose bodies, osteochondritis dissecans, meniscal tears, or other aggravating knee pathology may lead to inflammation of plicae.

-Injuries to plica can occur by various mechanisms.
+Injuries to plica can occur through various mechanisms.

 - A direct blow to the plica